Available with Standard or Advanced license.

 After you register the cloud store, you can create cache schema, place it in the S3 bucket, and publish cached map or image services using the cache in the S3 bucket.
 You can also update cache tiles and delete cache tiles in S3.

 Considerations for caching in S3

-At 10.6.1, the following is not supported if your cache is in S3:
+The following are not supported if your cache is in S3:

 - The Manage Map Server Cache Status geoprocessing tool

 - The Convert Map Cache Storage Format geoprocessing tool